PMCC-BioinformaticsCore/janis-translate-examples/galaxy/tools/limma_voom/tutorial.md

 janis translate --from cwl --to nextflow toolshed.g2.bx.psu.edu/repos/iuc/limma_voom/limma_voom/3.50.1+galaxy0
 ```

-*using docker (linux bash)*
+*using singularity*

-If the janis translate docker container is being used, we can write the following:
+If the janis translate image is being used, we can write the following:
 ```
-docker run -v $(pwd):/home janis translate --from cwl --to nextflow \ toolshed.g2.bx.psu.edu/repos/iuc/limma_voom/limma_voom/3.50.1+galaxy0
+singularity run [image] janis translate --from cwl --to nextflow \ toolshed.g2.bx.psu.edu/repos/iuc/limma_voom/limma_voom/3.50.1+galaxy0
 ```

 <br>